ibm-cloud-docs/databases-for-mongodb/howto-autoscaling.md

 ## Scaling Considerations

-- Scaling your deployment up in smaller increments usually won't cause your database nodes to restart.
-If you scale in larger amounts your deployment might need to be moved to a host with more capacity, which does trigger a restart of your database nodes.
+- Scaling your deployment up might cause your databases to restart.
+If you scale RAM or CPU and your deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.

 - Disk can not be scaled down.

 - A few scaling operations can be more long running than others.
 Drastically increasing RAM or Disk can take longer than smaller increases to account for provisioning more underlying hardware resources.

-- Scaling operations are logged in [Activity Tracker](/docs/services/databases-for-mongodb?topic=cloud-databases-activity-tracker).
+- Autoscaling operations are logged in [Activity Tracker](/docs/services/databases-for-mongodb?topic=cloud-databases-activity-tracker).

 - Limits
   - can't set anything to scale in an interval less than 60 seconds.